 Importers and distributors must take care to ensure that the products they sell are safe.
 They must not supply a product that they know, or it is reasonable to presume, based on information held, is dangerous.

 Where there is no manufacturer based in the EU and it has no representative within the EU, the importer has the obligations of the producer.
+For some types of products, there must be a representative in the European Union (usually appointed by the manufacturer).

 Importers and distributors must monitor products and inform the producer, regulator and consumers of defects or risks of which it becomes aware.
 They must keep the documentation necessary to trace the product and cooperate with the regulator in relation to actions taken to avoid any risk.